-I have said previously that we consider the best path forward for Cantrixil to lie in a partnership with a larger company, one who shares our belief in the asset's potential, and who brings to the partnership the wherewithal and technical resources to fully realise that potential.
+I have said previously that we consider the best path forward for Cantrixil to lie in a partnership with a larger company, one who shares our who brings to the partnership the wherewithal and technical resources to fully realise that potential.
 Our efforts on this front remain ongoing, and will be driven by final data from the phase I study, which we expect to have on hand in Q4 CY2020.